 repository of Christian hymns, that are two of the most commonly visited Christian websites on the world-wide-web.

 This work is funded by a variety of sources and employs a number of students throughout the year.

-- High-Performance Computing — Joel Adams designs and builds high performance Beowulf clusters (see Dahl & Microwulf),
+- High-Performance Computing — Joel Adams designs and builds high performance Beowulf clusters (see Borg & Microwulf),

 and applies their computational power to hard problems in the sciences.
 This work has been funded by the NSF, employs student interns,

 and serves as the basis for the high-performance computing course (see CS 374).

 - Human-Computer Interaction — Keith VanderLinden studies the effectiveness of information delivery systems and has been a consultant on the design of fielded websites, including this website (!) and elements of the Australian Department of Human Services website.

 - Software Engineering - Patrick Bailey is an experienced software engineer who has made regular contributions to software development publications, including Better Software Magazine, and is the editor of the Dynamic Link.

 In addition to participating in faculty research projects (listed above), students run their own research